WhimsicalNose03/Cannabis-Cash-Crop-or-Crime-Boom-/README.md

 (note: crime rates for Portland in 2015 are imputed averages from 2010 to 2014)

 From our graphs above we actually only get significant results for Burglary in both Seattle (p = 0.00043) and Portland (p < 0.00001).
-However, the rate in Portland actually goes __down__ instead of spiking.
+However, these rates are both going __down__ instead of spiking.
 The rest of our observed changes are not statistically significant.

-The data does not provide enough evidence to support the threat of Weed Pirates everywhere that Cannabis gets legalized.
+The data does not provide enough evidence to accept our alternate hypothesis.
+Rather, the significant decrease in burglaries suggests the opposite of the articles claims.

 # Challenges
 The most challenging part of this project was sifting through crime datasets and finding a city that could serve as a viable control against Seattle.
 In addition, each city had a slightly different method of data entry, so cleaning followed a similar but different process each set.
 Furthermore, my data only covers __reported__ crimes - if a crime gets unreported or miscategorized it will affect our analysis.

 # Moving Forward
-While I found some significant results, there are a few directions I could go to proceed:
+While I found some significant results, there are a few other directions I'd like to explore:
    * Identify more control cities to compare against Seattle.
    * Apply the same process to cities that participate in a different part of the product cycle.
    * Dig deeper into the data I have to determine if proximity to dispensaries has an effect on neighborhood crime rates.